Fan Zhen

 Fàn was born into a poor family in today's Zhumadian, Henan province.
 He was a member of a cadet branch of the elite Fàn family, and became a high-ranking official thanks to his erudition.
 In response to the prevailing Buddhist movement of his time, he wrote Shen Mie Lun in 507, a treatise denying the ideas of reincarnation and body-soul dualism.
 A courtier tried to persuade Fàn to give up his opinion, in exchange for a higher official title, but Fàn refused.
 Emperor Wu of Liang, displeased with the subject of Fàn's work, made an imperial decree (敕答臣下神滅論) to criticize the treatise, and ordered 64 of his courtiers to answer Fàn back.
 75 pamphlets were produced against Shen Mie Lun.
 Fàn did not surrender, though, and wrote back to hold fast to his opinion.
-The debate failed to disprove the dissertation, and Fàn Zhěn was exiled by the emperor as a heretic.
+The debate failed to disprove the dissertation.

-In Shen Mie Lun, Fàn writes that:
+In Shen Mie Lun, Fàn writes a series of statements as responses to questioning, such as: